Killester: History

 Killester has been noted in city and church records going back many centuries, with variant spellings such as "Killtrsta" (St. Laurence O'Toole), "Quillestra" and "Kylestre", and was the site of both an early church and a convent or monastery.
 The name probably means "Church of (St) Stra".
 The ruins of a religious building can still be seen, and nearby there is a modern convent, with a school.

 The manor of Killester was given to one Adrian le Brun in the twelfth century.
 In the seventeenth century, it was owned by the White family, from whom it passed by inheritance to the St Lawrence family, Barons and later Earls of Howth.

 In the seventeenth century, it went to the Cootes, a branch of the family of the Earls of Mountrath.
+Killester house was constructed at this time for Chidley Coote to a design by Thomas Burgh.

 By the 1830s the population was around 110, and there were several large houses, the principal being Killester House, others being Maryville, Woodville, Hollybrook House, Hollybrook Park and Killester Lodge.

-The Irish Sailors and Soldiers Land Trust and Killester
+Housing for ex-soldiers and sailors

-Killester, a primarily residential area, is perhaps best known for its association with World War I veterans who were settled there in planned development from late 1922 onwards, organised by the Irish Sailors' and Soldiers' Land Trust.
-The Trust, the group that catered for the housing needs of ex-servicemen at the time, were responsible for the construction of 2,700 homes in Ireland from 1919 to 1934, to house the British and Irish men who fought in World War I. The Killester scheme was one of many started in answer to the 20th century housing crisis and worsening housing conditions of the working classes at the time.
-The 1914 "Housing Enquiry" found that 14,000 homes were needed to cater for the working classes at a cost of 3.5 million pounds.
+Killester, a primarily residential area, is perhaps best known for its association with World War I veterans who were settled there from early 1922 onwards, in a development managed by the Irish Sailors' and Soldiers' Land Trust from 1925 onwards, when the Trust's Dublin office opened.
+The Trust, created in 1924, catered for the housing needs of ex-servicemen at the time, and took responsibility for 2,700 homes built in Ireland from 1919 to 1934 to house the men who fought in World War I. The Killester scheme was one of many started in answer to the early-20th-century housing crisis and worsening housing conditions of the working classes at the time; the 1914 "Housing Enquiry" found that 14,000 homes were needed to cater for the working classes at a cost of 3.5 million pounds.